STEP 1: Prepare

 If you have… NEW TIMBER:

 Your timber must be bare, clean and dry before applying CUTEK® oil.
-If your timber presents with surface contaminants such as stains caused by water, iron or tannins, we recommend using CUTEK® Restore prior to application of CUTEK® Wood Preservative.
+If your timber presents with surface contaminants such as stains caused by water, iron or tannins, or chemical residues, we recommend using CUTEK® Restore prior to application of CUTEK® Wood Preservative.

 If you have… OLD, GREYED OR WEATHERED UNCOATED WOOD: